Mert1745/coding-kata/README.md

  - TypeScript type "number" is not a secure option for calculating prices.
 Alternatives should be searched and used
  - Docker can be used for fast deployment on both local and server
  - Documentation libraries such as Swagger can be added

-### How To Build and Run (Backend)

-  - Clone the project
-  - Install dependencies using Maven
-  - Start Spring Boot application

-### How To Build and Run (Frontend)

-  - Open CLI and go to kata-frontend directory
-  - Run "npm install"
-  - Then run "ng serve"

 ### Long-Term Considerations